neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ![](/guides/images/chatbot-astro-postgres-llamaindex/fe2342b6-fd6e-4f6f-8e0d-39aff8a87060.png)

-- Enter name for your cluster, say `astro-cluster` and choose **Create**.
+- Enter a name for your cluster, say `astro-cluster`, and choose **Create**.

 ![](/guides/images/chatbot-astro-postgres-llamaindex/cb8e6d74-5745-4c2a-88c7-2598ac85e286.png)

-and you are now done with setting up an Amazon ECS Cluster your service.
+You are now done with setting up an Amazon ECS Cluster for your service.

 ![](/guides/images/chatbot-astro-postgres-llamaindex/9a88a385-3ff9-496c-8ec0-7389fc4c69b0.png)